September 10th, 2018

 - It is now possible for you to change the technical contact of your applications by yourself.

 - In Mendix Cloud v4, the archived log function returned logs from a broader time range than what the user had selected (for example, the logs for one day returned log data from two days).
 This was fixed.

 December 22nd, 2017

-Big backups are now welcomed on V4 environments, as we fixed the issue that prevented users from uploading backup packages larger than 5 GBs.
+- Big backups are now welcomed on V4 environments, as we fixed an issue that prevented users from uploading backup packages larger than 5 GBs.

-We fixed the issue where some Mendix Cloud V3 users were not able to set a specified Java version for environments.
+- We fixed an issue where some Mendix Cloud V3 users were not able to set a specified Java version for environments.

 December 13th, 2017

 - The JVM Process Memory graph in Cloud v4 now also show the native memory of the application.

 - The Application Node Operating System Memory graph for Cloud v4 now shows as two lines: total and used.
 The previous version displayed the total added to the used in a stacked area graph, which was very confusing.

 - We adressed an issue that prevents Free Apps from being embedded in an iframe.